A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 \subsubsection{Distributed Learning}

-Recently, distributed learning, a method leading the deployment of computing towards the network edge, has been investigated in MIMO systems \cite{[new9],[new10]}.
+Recently, distributed learning, a method leading the deployment of computing towards the network edge, has been investigated in MIMO systems \cite{[new9],[new10], yang2023detfed}.
 In XL-MIMO systems, the data processing burden and complexity depend on the number of antennas since the high-dimension and complicated matrix manipulation were introduced.
-Additionally, the previous algorithms solving resource allocation problem \cite{[new7],[new8],ni2021resource} with high complexity may not be suitable for real-time implementation in 6G.
-One way to deal with this challenge is to employ distributed processing units.
-In contrast to the conventional central processing paradigm, the distributed learning methods are faced with the distributed tasks division and synchronization problems between each processing unit \cite{[new10]}, which needs further research.
-The so-called deep learning algorithms may provide low-complexity solutions with a small delay, where the parallel CNN units have been conducted for antenna selection \cite{[84]}.
-Furthermore, resource allocation problems were by federated learning \cite{[new10],zheng2021eicic} and reinforcement learning \cite{[new11]}.
+In XL-MIMO systems, the extremely large number of antennas leads to a significant data processing and computational burden.
+Distributed learning, which can relieve the processing burden at the CPU, is regarded as a solution to tackle these problems \cite{Zhilongmag,Ziheng,ZihengTWC}.

+To mitigate the significant processing complexity and energy use in XL-MIMO systems, the authors in \cite{Zhilongmag} explored a cell-free paradigm using multi-agent reinforcement learning (MARL) to develop distributed strategies.
+The authors proposed a multi-agent cell-free XL-MIMO system, where the BSs, UEs, and even the antennas could be viewed as agents to learn to allocate resources and transmit signals efficiently.
+Two use cases of the MARL-aided multi-agent cell-free XL-MIMO system were studied: antenna selection and power control.
+For instance, with the help of MARL, the multi-agent deep deterministic policy gradient (MADDPG) based antenna selection scheme could achieve a uniform SE performance and $26 \% $ EE improvement compared with the scenario without antenna selection.

+The authors in \cite{Ziheng} leveraged fuzzy logic to reduce the computational complexity and proposed two signal processing architectures, namely, centralized training and centralized execution (CTCE) with fuzzy logic and centralized training and decentralized execution (CTDE) with fuzzy logic.
+Both of these schemes combined MARL and fuzzy logic to optimize the power control strategy for maximizing SE performance.
+Numerical results showed that leveraging fuzzy logic could effectively reduce the computational complexity by $7.59 \% $ and $18.44 \% $ for CTCE and CTDE, respectively, while achieving better realizability in practical application scenarios than conventional MARL-based algorithms.

+Unlike approaches that lessen the training requirements for MARL networks \cite{Ziheng}, the authors in \cite{ZihengTWC} combined a decoupled architecture with a mechanism for prioritizing experience selection.
+This strategy enhances the convergence rate by segregating global rewards and focusing on experiences with greater losses during training.
+Numerical results demonstrated that the proposed method achieved a faster convergence rate and comparable performance with the conventional methods.
+Specifically, compared with conventional MADDPG algorithms, the convergence rate of the proposed algorithm demonstrated a $65.41 \% $and $61.88 \% $ improvement in static and dynamic scenarios, respectively.

 {\textit{{\textbf{Lessons Learned:}}}} We motivate the emerging deep learning empowered signal processing, which can enhance XL-MIMO systems and is regarded as the promising solution for the existing difficulties in XL-MIMO, such as the near-field aided processing and extremely high computational complexity.
 In summary, based on the observations and insights in this part, we highlight different approaches for designing and optimizing signal processing schemes for XL-MIMO.